 Nick is also renowned for his work in advertising; in May 2019 he and Luis Almau were awarded D&AD yellow pencils for ‘Somewhere Over The Rainbow’, directed by Billy Boyd Cape.
 Among other recent credits are Stella Artois’ worldwide relaunch “Pockets”, directed by Andreas Nilsson, Amazon’s global holiday campaign “Give A Little Bit”, directed by Nick Gordon, Danny Kleinman's “Boiler” for Specsavers, and ‘When You Love Something Let It Show’ for the BBC, directed by Vaughan Arnell.

-His work has been recognised with awards including two D&AD pencils, two British Arrows, a Clio, an MAS and a Kinsale Shark, along with two BAFTAs for his work on Derren Brown : Apocalypse and The Cube.
+His work has been recognised with awards including three D&AD pencils, two British Arrows, a Clio, an MAS and a Kinsale Shark, along with two BAFTAs for his work on Derren Brown : Apocalypse and The Cube.